Birmingham Royal Institution for the Blind

 Based on their charitable objects, BRIB does not appear to fund:

-- Organizations outside the visual impairment sector
+- Organisations outside the visual impairment sector

 - Projects without a clear Birmingham or broader England/Wales connection